icebob/moleculer-java-site/src/lifecycle.md

     @Override
     public void stopped() {

-        // 5.)
-Invoked by the Service Broker
+        // 4.)
+Invoked by the Service Broker before the shutdown }
-    }

-    @PreDestroy
-    public void destroy() throws Exception {

-        // 6.)
-Invoked by Spring after the "stopped" method }

     @Override
     protected void finalize() throws Throwable {

-        // 7.)
+        // 5.)
 This called last by the Garbage Collector }
 }
 ```